tomduck/electrostatics/README.md

 ![Dipole.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/dipole.png)

 Below is the corresponding electric field vector plot.
 The length of the vectors is the fifth root of the electric field magnitude.
-This is necessary so that the vectors can be seen throughout the space.
 The field line diagrams make visualizing the field much easier.

 ![Dipole vectors.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/dipole-vectors.png)